Top of main content

 What is a soft credit check?

-A soft credit check is when you check your own credit report, or when a lender checks to see whether you’re eligible for certain products and interest rates.
+A soft credit check occurs when you check your own credit report or when a lender checks your eligibility for specific products or interest rates.

 What does a soft credit check show?

-A soft credit check shows a top-level view of your financial history.
-Lenders may want to do a soft credit check so they can pre-approve any offers, or show you what you could potentially be eligible for.
+A soft credit check provides a top-level view of your financial history.
+Lenders may perform a soft credit check to pre-approve offers or show you what you could be eligible for.

 What is a hard credit check?

-A hard credit check is when a lender does an in-depth check of your credit report.
+A hard credit check is an in-depth review of your credit report.
 This will happen if you’re applying for finance, such as a credit card, loan or mortgage.

 What does a hard credit check show?